2h3ph3rd/polimi-recsys/README.md

 Solution for recommender systems challenge at Polimi for the accademic year 2022/2023.

-Please note that the implementation code of the algorithm has been taken from the course's repository.
+Please note that the implementation code of the algorithms has been taken from the course's repository.

 https://github.com/MaurizioFD/RecSys_Course_AT_PoliMi